-At the reporting dates, the Fund only had forward currency contracts.
+At the reporting dates, the only derivatives that the Fund traded in were forward currencies contract for hedging purposes.

 15. RELATED PARTY TRANSACTIONS

 Parties are considered related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.